sbodmer/TinyRCP/README.md

 The stored jar will be loaded by the tinyrcp custom class loader and then the main method of the class will be called with all the passed arguments from the boot process

-## Plugins
-To add a plugin simply create a jar files in the /lib/ext folder with the manifest entry

-    Tiny-Factory: {full qualified class name of the factory}

-The class must implement the interface below

-    org.tinyrcp.TinyFactory